 To begin, you and your preferred bookkeeper will need to meet.
 Consensus is reached on the project’s parameters.
 It is now the manager’s responsibility to communicate to the outsourced bookkeeper what is expected of them.

 Based on the information gathered in this conversation, the outsourced bookkeeping firm can suggest the best team composition to complete the work and meet the client’s needs.
-The flexibility of an outsourcing payroll Australia to grow with your company is its greatest asset.
+The flexibility of an outsourcing payroll in Australia to grow with your company is its greatest asset.

 Assigning jobs to groups: